 In a nutshell

 So that households and businesses receive only one bill in relation to their electricity supply, we charge your electricity retailer for your connection to the electricity network and your use of the network to deliver the power you use.
 Our charges cover the cost of both the transmission and distribution networks and all customers make a contribution towards the cost of the shared network.
-Except in the case of some larger businesses, our charges are rolled up into the power bill that’s sent to you by your energy retailer.
+Except in the case of some larger businesses, our charges don't appear on the bills sent by electricity retailers.
+Our network charges are are rolled up in the daily fees per unit charges on your electricity bill, along with a range of other costs that make up the delivered cost of electricity.

 - 2020-21 Annual Pricing Proposal Overview (PDF)